-It's time to stop treating your swing trading as a hobby.
-It's time to get serious.
+It's time to stop treating your spy swing trading as a hobby, it's time to get serious.

-Understand the odds of every trade you make is the only way to make consistent money swing trading stocks.
-No more guessing and no more listening to gurus that don't back up their "hot picks" with proven odds and statistics.
+Understanding the exact odds of every trade you make is the only way to make consistent money swing trading stocks.

 "The trend is your friend."